ElucidSolutions/fpt/modules/presentation/Readme.md

 The Block Handlers
 ------------------

 The Presentation module only defines one block handler, Presentation block (<code>presentation_block</code>).
-Every Presentation block expands accepts a Presentation ID and expands into a instance of the referenced presentation.
+Every Presentation block accepts a Presentation ID and expands into a instance of the referenced presentation.

 ```javascript
 /*